 A prominent organisation not limited to a single district or group of districts was the Chinese Masonic Society.
 This had been the Yee Hing until 1912, a ‘secret society’ recruited irrespective of district.
 The Chinese Masonic Society greatly expanded after 1916 and had its own newspaper.
 Apart from the Chinese Masonic Society and various merchant associations, the first‘Chinese,’ as opposed to district organisations, were short lived Chinese language schools around 1914 and again in the 1920s.
 A further effort at providing Chinese language education was made around 1941 by the Australian Chinese Association but lack of students forced the school’s closure after only a year’s operation.

-the Australian Chinese Association in the late 1930s and early 1940s.
+Major ‘Chinese’ associations of a social or community nature were not formed until the 1930s when Japanese attacks on China and a growing sense of nationalism among a younger generation led to the founding of such groups as the Chinese Youth League and the Australian Chinese Association in the late 1930s and early 1940s.
 After 1949 the Australia-Chinese Friendship society was formed to maintain links with the new China.
 In more recent times, organisations such as the Australian Chinese Community Association (ACCA), the Indo-Chinese Chinese Association and Chinese Women Association have been formed with combined social and benevolent aims.